The tiny table. 14th February 2022.

 Me - "No, but it feels like that"

-He - "As far as I'm concerned once a client always a client.
-So occasionally somebody will.....
+He - 'As far as I'm concerned once a client always a client.
+So occasionally somebody will.....'

 OK, this script has been repeated to me at the very least, three times already.
-Why on earth does he believe that I will ever come back 'as a client' when I've spent an hour explaining yet again that calling me a client is objectifying, patronizing, cruel.
+Why on earth does he believe that I will ever come back 'as a client' when I've spent an hour explaining yet again that calling me a client is objectifying, patronizing, and very cruel.

 Me - "It's not possible, I'm not a client and I wont come back, it is not possible because when I take a vow I mean my vows, I don't break my vows with the proviso that if I do break them I am aware of it, and there has to be a good reason, and repair.
 But I don't break my vows"

 A vow to maintain my integrity, a vow to place love as the highest and most sacred gift of consciousness and life!
 A vow to do my best for all others, above and beyond my personal hopes and fears.
 That meant that I had to tell him.
 Integrity means that I am not his client!
 What does he find difficult to understand about this?
 Does he really think we have had a special bond because I've told him things I can't tell anyone else!
 Lord, no!
 I have another blog somewhere that charts the awful time when my son was so ill and my husband a total bastard.
-I shared my thought's feelings and pain with total strangers - because if they were going through the same thing - I know that feeling alone in that nightmare is unbearable - so I was there with them.
+I shared my thought's feelings and pain with total strangers - because if they were going through the same thing - I know that feeling alone in that nightmare is unbearable - so I needed the imaginary readers as companions, and by sharing my experience if they were in the same place, I was there with them.
+But I've not shared half the depth and raw honesty of those posts with him in our conversations because he missed me by miles; he applied theory, and his lack of affect and his choice not to express feelings made me feel extremely uncomfortable..
+But there is a lot more to me than trauma.
+I wanted to know who he was - and so it began.

 My courage in placing love as the highest value means that I'm not playing games.